 Effects on women

 Drinking heavily or excessively affects a woman’s menstrual cycle and ovulation.
 This makes it difficult for her to conceive a baby.
 However, the negative effects of alcohol on reproduction are reversible if you reduce, or even stop drinking.
-DrinkWise and the National Health and Medical Research Council recommends that if you are planning to become pregnant it’s safest not to drink alcohol.
+DrinkWise and the National Health and Medical Research Council recommend that if you are planning to become pregnant it’s safest not to drink alcohol.

 Download our brochures and materials on alcohol and pregnancy under ‘resources’ on this page.